beaupreda/cnn-rgbir/README.md

 # Siamese CNNs for RGB-LWIR Disparity Estimation
-This repository contains all the code to reproduce the experiments in our paper.
+This repository contains all the code to reproduce the experiments in our paper [Siamese CNNs for RGB-LWIR Disparity Estimation]().
 It is separated into three modules.

 * Patch Generator: Generates the disparity locations (center of patches) for training, validation and testing set.
 * Rectification: Rectifies images of the St-Charles dataset.